Judge upholds much of Georgia’s election law, strikes down ban on ballot selfies

 But Judge Boulee said the one part of the legislation that banned the photographing of one’s ballot outside of a polling place was overly broad and agreed with the group to enjoin its enforcement.

-The judge’s order upheld other provisions of the law such as restricting the photographing of ballots in polling places, intentionally observing who another voter is voting for and restrictions on monitors and poll observers as well as restricting the deadline for requesting absentee ballots to 11 days before the election.
+The judge’s order upheld other provisions of the law such as restricting the photographing of ballots in polling places, intentionally observing who another voter is voting for and restrictions on monitors and poll observers. as well as restricting the deadline for requesting absentee ballots to 11 days before the election.

 Georgia Republicans saw the ruling as a win.

 “Since Day 1, I have committed to meeting and beating these claims in court, and this most recent ruling demonstrates that my strategy is working,” said Brad Raffensperger, Georgia’s secretary of state.
-“This decision is a clear victory for Georgia voters and common sense election integrity reforms.”
+“This decision is a clear victory for Georgia voters and common-sense election integrity reforms.”

 But Marilyn Marks, executive director of the Coalition of Good Governance, said striking down the ban on ballot selfies “was an important first step.”